-Joss stood out at on the front porch of this very normal and plain-looking suburban street.
-Fortunately, it was the middle of the night and nobody was around.
-Joss awlays like the nights.
+Joss stood out on the front porch looking at this very normal and plain-looking suburban street.
+Fortunately it was the middle of the night and nobody was around.
+Joss always liked the nights.
 She felt that the world was a private place for a short while.
 Zoe came out dressed in a parka that was wearing her more then she was wearing it.

 "You ready to do this?" said Joss.